There are more than 70.8 million forcibly displaced people worldwide.

 What we do

-We empower displaced people providing language, soft and intercultural communication skills enabling them to access educational and employment opportunities, to rebuild their lives and thrive.
-Our programmes are based and delivered in online live classes.
+We empower displaced people by providing language, soft and intercultural communication skills enabling them to access educational and employment opportunities, to rebuild their lives and thrive.
+Our programmes are based and delivered in online live classes and guided study groups.

 Our students are asylum seekers, refugees and internally displaced people, of any gender and religion.
 They may be waiting to be resettled in third countries, trying to make their way once they are settled in a new country, or they can be internally displaced looking for educational and employment opportunities.